CBICA/captk_centos7/README.md

 # captk_centos7

-CentOS7 docker image for CaPTk compiles to work around GLIBC issues
+This docker image is used as the base to compile CaPTk on via Azure DevOps.
+This is being done to work around GLIBC issues